spree/spree/guides/content/developer/core/preferences.md

 end
 ```

 If you are using the default preferences without any modifications, then nothing will be stored in the database.
-If you set a value for the preference it will save it to `spree_preferences`.
+If you set a value for the preference it will save it to `spree_preferences` or in our `preferences` column.
 It will use a memory cached version to maintain performance.

 ### Overriding the Default Preferences